 Schedule a “yes” day.

 Parenting sometimes means saying “no” or “not right now” a lot.
 And that can leave kids feeling like their input is not important.
 It can also leave parents feeling like they’ve lost their fun touch.
-Pick a day of the month or the year, and turn it into a little magic holiday where you will say “yes” to four things.
-Your children will do the asking and you will choose from their requests.
+Pick a day of the month or the year, and turn it into a magic day where you will say “yes” to four things.
+Your children do the asking and you choose from their requests.
 They may end up learning lessons about bargaining and negotiating, and you might end up loving an activity that you may have said no to otherwise.

 Build Your Child’s Brighter Future!

 Want to dive deeper into the emotional health of your little one?

 Check out our Play and Learning guidance about social-emotional growth for:

 - Babies — Today, she’s already developing the early skills that will allow her to become an independent person.

 - One-year-olds — Day by day, he’s developing a growing sense of independence and empathy

 - Two-year-olds — Your little one is navigating how to be a friend to himself…and to others!